exasim-project/NeoFOAM/doc/basics/containers.rst

 BoundaryFields
 ^^^^^^^^^^^^^^

 The `BoundaryFields` class is used to store the boundary conditions of a field.
-The `BoundaryFields` class is implemented in the ``BoundaryFields.hpp`` header file and store the boundary conditions in a general container that can be used to present different boundary conditions: Mixed, Dirichlet, Neumann.
+The `BoundaryFields` class is implemented in the ``BoundaryFields.hpp`` header file and stores the boundary conditions in a generic container that can be used to represent different boundary conditions: Mixed, Dirichlet, Neumann.
 The class uses the same of set approach to loop over the boundary patches
-It is a data container that only stores the values of the boundary conditions and needs to be modified by classes that implement the boundary conditions.

 .. doxygenclass:: NeoFOAM::BoundaryFields
     :members: